HCInfoDesign/hcinfotech-setup-design-deep-dives/dns-setup/3. DNSSEC Configuration/README.md

 This guide walks you through enabling DNSSEC signing for your zone.
 DNSSEC proves to DNS resolvers that transferred zone data originates from a trusted authoritative nameserver.
-In this way it makes challenging for attackers to spoof network addresses.
+In this way it makes it challenging for attackers to spoof network addresses.

-If this would be a zone on the internet the DNSSEC key signing key would be propagated to the domain registrar and prove of authenticity would flow down all the way from top level zone, forme .ch.
+If this would be a zone on the internet the DNSSEC key signing key would be propagated to the domain registrar and prove of authenticity would flow down all the way from internet root.

 Because this configuration is for an intranet site, I select one of my zones as the top level zone and authenticity flows down from that point.